InjectiveLabs/injective-docs/.gitbook/developers-evm/wrapped-inj.md

 To convert INJ to wINJ, invoke the `deposit` function on this smart contract:

 - Navigate to the "Contract" tab, then the "Read/Write contract" sub tab in the explorer page for the wINJ token.
-- Find the `deposit()` function, and expand it by clikcing on the `>` symbol
+- Find the `deposit()` function, and expand it by clicking on the `>` symbol
 - Fill in the field "Send native INJ (uint256)" with the amount of INJ you wish to convert
   - Note that this number is automatically multiplied by `10^18`, you do not need to perform that conversion manually
 - Press the "Write" button
 - In your wallet, confirm the transaction to sign and submit it.
 - Your wallet should reflect an INJ decrease and a wINJ increase by the amount you selected.
   - Note that the INJ decrease will be marginally more, because it is used to pay for transaction fees.

 To convert wINJ to INJ, invoke the `withdraw` function on this smart contract:

 - Navigate to the "Contract" tab, then the "Read/Write contract" sub tab in the explorer page for the wINJ token.
-- Find the `withdraw()` function, and expand it by clikcing on the `>` symbol
+- Find the `withdraw()` function, and expand it by clicking on the `>` symbol
 - Fill in the field "wad (uint256)" with the amount of wINJ you wish to convert
   - Note that this number is automatically multiplied by `10^18`, you do not need to perform that conversion manually
 - Press the "Write" button
 - In your wallet, confirm the transaction to sign and submit it.
 - Your wallet should reflect an INJ increase and a wINJ decrease by the amount you selected.
   - Note that the INJ increase will be marginally less, because it is used to pay for transaction fees.